Np874FHV/bistromatic/README.md

 - `//`,`%`, the quotient and remainder of two whole numbers.

 - `^`, the power operator.
-The second one must be whole (and positive for the moment).
+The second number must be whole (and positive for the moment).

 - `(`,`)`, the parenthesis, allowing to force priorities.